Deploy API Tools with Cloudflare Workers

 npm run deploy

 After successful deployment, you will get a public internet address, which you can add in Dify as an API Endpoint.
-Please note not to miss the endpoint
+Please note not to miss the `endpoint` path, which is specifically defined in `src/index.ts`.

 npm install